wannier-developers/wannier90/docs/docs/user_guide/wannier90/notes_interpolations.md

 unit-cell to which the Wannier functions belong is not enough (but is easier, and saves you one index).

-Point 3 is not stricly necessary, but using it helps enforcing the symmetry of the system in the resulting band structure.
+Point 3 is not strictly necessary, but using it helps enforcing the symmetry of the system in the resulting band structure.
 You will get some small but evident symmetry breaking in the band plots if you just pick one of the equivalent $\mathrm{\rm{\tilde R}}$ vectors.